 However, if you are looking for treats to use when training your Labrador it will pay to be more picky.

-Training treats are given in far larger amounts on a regular basis, and making the wrong choice could impact upon your dog’s health if you aren’t careful.
+Training treats are given in far larger amounts on a regular basis.
+Making the wrong choice could impact upon your dog’s health if you aren’t careful.

 Natural Dog Treats